rehmannajam7/tcv2/README.md

 ---

-Chatwoot is the modern, open-source, and self-hosted customer support platform designed to help businesses deliver exceptional customer support experience.
-Built for scale and flexibility, Chatwoot gives you full control over your customer data while providing powerful tools to manage conversations across channels.
+ThumbCrowd is the modern, open-source, and self-hosted customer support platform designed to help businesses deliver exceptional customer support experience.
+Built for scale and flexibility, ThumbCrowd gives you full control over your customer data while providing powerful tools to manage conversations across channels.

 ### ✨ Captain – AI Agent for Support

-Supercharge your support with Captain, Chatwoot’s AI agent.
+Supercharge your support with Captain, ThumbCrowd's AI agent.
 Captain helps automate responses, handle common queries, and reduce agent workload—ensuring customers get instant, accurate answers.
 With Captain, your team can focus on complex conversations while routine questions are resolved automatically.
 Read more about Captain [here](https://stage.thumb-crowd.com/captain-docs).

 ### 💬 Omnichannel Support Desk

-Chatwoot centralizes all customer conversations into one powerful inbox, no matter where your customers reach out from.
+ThumbCrowd centralizes all customer conversations into one powerful inbox, no matter where your customers reach out from.
 It supports live chat on your website, email, Facebook, Instagram, Twitter, WhatsApp, Telegram, Line, SMS etc.

 ### 📚 Help center portal